awandres/stockr/README.md

   - Make sure MYSQL is [installed](https://dev.mysql.com/downloads/installer/) and running on your local machine - you don't have to use MYSQL, any SQL database will do, but the app is currently configured for it so it will make your life easier.
   - Create and fill in you `.env` file following the `.env.example` included with the code (mostly just to make sure you can connect to your local database)
   - Finally, run either `npm install` or `yarn install` (your preference) to install the frontend dependencies and serve the app locally using `php artisan serve` (should appear on [localhost:8000](localhost:8000)).
 If you don't have npm or yarn installed on your local machine [here are the docs to install nodejs](https://nodejs.org/en/download/package-manager/) - npm comes with Node.

+You have 72 hours to complete the project and return it to us, but it should only take 4-5 hours (for your own sanity, please don't spend the whole 72 hours working on this).
+To send your completed assignment back to us, navigate to the root directory of the app and run `git bundle create <you_name_here>_hatch_take_home.bundle HEAD master` (replacing `<your_name_here>` with your name) and then email us the resultant file.
+Don't worry if there are some features you can't fully implement or things aren't exactly the way you want them to be.
+As long as it's mostly functional we'll go over it in person and discuss what you could have done if given more time.

+If you have any questions please don't hesitate to email `jay@hatchapps.com` with your question (please put `Hatch Take Home - <your_name_here>` in the subject line).